yonggqiii/it5100a-notes/src/railway_pattern/exercises.md

 ```

 #### Question 4.2: Safe Factorial
 Just like we have done in Question 2, our goal is to make our functions safer!
 Re-define `factorial` so that we can drop the assumption that the integer is nonnegative.
-In addition, your function should receive a name of a variable so that more descriptive error messages can be emitted.
+In addition, your function should receive the name of a variable so that more descriptive error messages can be emitted.
 Use the `Either` type.
+Again, do so in Python and Haskell.
 Example runs follow:

 ```python
 >>> factorial(4, 'n')